Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Names to Run Away from Really Fast: Smaug the Terrible.

-- Narcissist: He clearly enjoys Bilbo's feigned flattery, despite being well-aware of who sent him and why.
+- Narcissist: Given that he is an ego run amok, he clearly enjoys Bilbo's feigned flattery, despite being well-aware of who sent him and why.
 He doesn't think for a second it's true, but gives Bilbo an indefinite stay of incineration as long as he keeps it up.

 - The Nose Knows: When Bilbo attempts to use the ring to sneak by Smaug, it fails because Smaug can smell him and hear his footsteps in the piles of gold.
 Bilbo eventually gives up and reveals himself, switching to stalling tactics.
 His sense of smell allows him to discern that Bilbo has been traveling in the company of dwarves, thereby alerting Smaug to his real motive for entering the mountain.

-- Oh, Crap!: He has one once he realizes the giant golden statue he has been staring slack jawed at is still molten.
+- Oh, Crap!: He has one once he realizes the giant golden statue he has been staring slack-jawed at is still molten and about to roll its liquid over him.

-- One-Hit Kill: Bard's black arrow kills Smaug outright in the third film.
+- One-Hit Kill: Bard's black arrow kills Smaug outright in the third film when it's fired into the area of his missing scale.

 - One-Man Army: Described as "the chiefest and greatest calamity of the age", Smaug proves he's a monster and a badass in one stroke, by wiping out a prosperous human town and its armed forces and then destroying Erebor, in spite of the hundreds of dwarven warriors that opposed him.
 There's a very good reason why Gandalf wanted him taken out before he had a chance to join Sauron.